NavyaG-lab/Tech-writer/on-call/data-infra/monitoring_nightly_run.md

 Alternatively, you can get the metapod transaction ID from the Airflow UI:

-1. In the DAG Graph view in Airflow, click on any task in the graph:
+1. In the DAG Graph view in Airflow, click on any task in the graph, go into the SubDag by clicking on "Zoom in Sub Dag".
+Once inside click on the `itaipu-*` task, e.g., itaipu-spark-ops, and then click on "rendered".

 ![DAG graph](https://user-images.githubusercontent.com/1674699/33117653-8510651a-cf69-11e7-9874-828feb890fe2.jpg)